Android TV: Introduction and How It Works

 Take Sony TV, for instance, where you can find picture calibration settings such as Sony’s proprietary reality creation image processing.

-You can also find the option for watching over the air HD TV or watching live channels that are enabled by the TV in-built tuner.
+You can also find the option for watching over-the-air HD TV or watching live channels that are enabled by the TV’s built-in tuner.

 You may also discover that due to a difference in the processing power, not all Android TV devices would give you the same speed when it comes to response.

 However, the current Sony televisions available for sale are better improved.
-And if you’re going for the gold standard, the Nvidia Shield TV remains the best when it comes to speed in android TV performance.
+And if you’re going for the gold standard, the Nvidia Shield TV remains the best for speed in Android TV performance.

 Android TV is great for you and your family.
 Though getting an Android TV may cost you a lot of money, when you think about all the entertainment you can enjoy while using it, the investment is totally worth it.